hardhats/vista-install-docs/New/InitializeVistA.rst

 The answer determines the value of the all important variable ``DUZ(2)`` and the API ``SITE^VASITE()``.

 There are four files that are important in that regard: INSTITUTION (#4), STATION NUMBER (TIME SENSITIVE) (#389.9), KERNEL SYSTEM PARAMETERS (#8989.3), and the MEDICAL CENTER DIVISION file (#40.8).
-We will add our Hopstial to the INSTITUTION file first, with the station number 999.
+We will add our hospital to the INSTITUTION file first, with the station number 999.
 Then we will make sure that the STATION NUMBER file says 999; and then will will point the KERNEL SYSTEM PARAMETERS and MEDICAL CENTER DIVISION to our new Hospital.

-Bt default, FOIA VistA comes with station number 050, and the institution is called SOFTWARE SERVICE.
+By default, FOIA VistA comes with station number 050, and the institution is called SOFTWARE SERVICE.
 We can't leave that alone because VistA malfunctions with station numbers are are just 2 digits long (050 becomes 50 in code).